Colorado 21 Day Notice To Vacate

 2. Hand delivery to a person over age 15 on the property who can accept the notice on behalf of the other party

-3. Only after hand delivery fails: Posting at a conspicuous place on the premises, such as the entry door
+3. Only if all forms of hand delivery fail: Posting the notice in a conspicuous place on the premises, such as the entry door

 note